-Burdock root is typically available year-round, with a peak season in the summer through the fall.
+Burdock root is available year-round, with a peak season in the summer through fall.

-Burdock root is dried and powdered or made into an oil extract for use as a dietary supplement as it has anti-inflammatory, antioxidant, and antibacterial properties.
-In Chinese medicine, Burdock root is combined with other ingredients to make a sore throat remedy and a treatment for colds.
-Dried or roasted pieces of Burdock root can also be steeped in hot water to be used as a tea or poultice.
-Burdock root is high in fiber and minerals, and is a good source of potassium.
+Burdock root is a good source of potassium, fiber, amino acids, calcium, and antioxidants, which can help boost immunity within the body.
+The root is also popularly dried and powdered or made into an oil extract for use as a dietary supplement as it has anti-inflammatory and antibacterial properties.
+In Chinese medicine, Burdock root is combined with other ingredients to make a sore throat remedy and treatment for colds.
+It is also considered to be a digestive aid and diuretic.

 Recipes that include Burdock Root (Gobo).
 One is easiest, three is harder.